JackHall-IT/osticket-prereqs/README.md

 </p>
 <p>

 10.)
-And finally download and install MySQL 5.5.62 and run the setup wizard, this one I'll have to guide you through for this.
-Select Typical Setup, Launch Configuartion Wizard (after it installs), then Standard Configuration.
+And finally download and install MySQL 5.5.62 and run the setup wizard.
+Select Typical Setup, Make sure the Launch the Configuartion Wizard is checked, then Standard Configuration.
   - As for the root password, just type in root.
 And finally click execute on it's all done.

 <p>